loopbackio/loopback-datasource-juggler/docs/definition-language.md

 There are a set of options to control the model definition.

 - strict:
     - true: Only properties defined in the model are accepted.
-This is the default.
+Use this mode if you want to make sure only predefined properties are accepted.
     - false: The model will be an open model.
-Unknown properties are accepted as well.
+All properties are accepted, including the ones that not predefined with the model.
+This mode is useful if the mobile application just wants to store free form JSON data to a schema-less database such as MongoDB.
+    - undefined: Default to false unless the data source is backed by a relational database such as Oracle or MySQL.

 - idInjection:
     - true: An `id` property will be added to the model automatically